RazeenHussain/UltraIsland/README.md

 # UltraIsland

-This UE5.1 project demonstrates a simple VR inetraction.
+This UE5.1 project demonstrates a simple interaction in VR.